 - both ovaries and fallopian tubes (salpingo-oophorectomy)

-In some cases of ovarian cancer, particularly with germ cell tumours, it may be possible just to remove the affected ovary and fallopian tube, or to make a diagnosis first by removing the ovary and only then removing the other organs if this is necessary.
+In some cases of ovarian cancer, particularly with germ cell tumours, it may be possible just to remove the affected ovary and fallopian tube, leaving behind the other organs, or to make a diagnosis first by removing the affected ovary and only then removing the other organs if this is necessary.